alexking35h/acc/README.md

 The compiler front-end produces an [Abstract Syntax Tree](include/ast.h) representing input.

  * [Scanner](include/scanner.h) - Generates a flat sequence of tokens from source input.
- * [Parser](include/parser.h) - Recusrive descent parser generates an AST from the output of the scanner based on C99's grammar.
+ * [Parser](include/parser.h) - Recursive descent parser generates an AST from the output of the scanner based on C99's grammar.

 During [Context-sensitive analysis](include/analysis.h), ACC:
  * Annotates the AST with type information
  * Check for semantic errors
  * Handle type conversions

-Seperately, parts of the C language are implemented independently to support compilation:
+Separately, parts of the C language are implemented independently to support compilation:
  * [Types](include/ctype.h) - Handle type-declaration syntax, and dealing with C types.
  * [Symbols](include/symbol.h) - Handle symbol tables used for storing object names, types, and locations.
  * [Pretty-print](include/pretty_print.h) - Generate concise textual representations of ASTs for debugging/testing.